-Key establishment activities (note: items may not occur in sequence order) Key potential impacts Risk level prior to mitigation el Mitigation measures Chemical and hazardous material storage Designated stockpile/laydown areas Office furniture fit out Formalisation of on- site car parking (line marking etc) Site lighting installed Inappropriate disposal of waste (including demolition, vegetation and hazardous/ special waste) or disposal at an unlicensed waste facility All on site personnel will undergo a site induction that will detail waster resource management measures Additional targeted toolbox talks will be given on waste disposal from time HAZMAT surveys will be undertaken and removal of asbestos will be undertaken prior to demolition activities Suitably licensed waste contractors will be used for the collection and transport of all non-domestic, retail and commercial wastes for either processing and/or disposal to an appropriately licensed facility.
-Recei waste transfer and disposal will be checked to ensure all details are c and retained for audit purposes С Connection of utilities Missed opportunities to maximise the beneficial re-use of waste С All recyclable solid wastes (paper/cardboard/plastic/ glass/timber/metals/fluorescent lighting/printer cartridges/ICT equipment) will be segregated for recycling purposes and volumes to be reported.
-Wherever possible, packaging should be avoided or minimised to prevent unnecessarily waste D Complete or partial loss of unexpected heritage item undertaking site establish works. В Any excavations, intrusive works or other operations that have the potential to impact areas of known heritage, cultural or archaeological items must not be undertaken Any item of potential Aboriginal archaeological/cultural heritage conservation significance, or human remains discovered during the site establishment works will be managed in accordance with the RMS Standard Management Procedure - Unexpected Heritage Items March 2015) undertaken as required С Noise and vibration impacts to sensitive receivers C Erection of temporary acoustic barriers where required Community updated will be provided throughout the site establishment works Minimise out of hours works where practicable Noise mitigation measures identified in the CNVIS to be implemented Staging works to minimise public exposure D waste or contaminated soil Application of water and or/odour suppressants as required.
+Key establishment activities (note: items may not occur in sequence order) Key potential impacts Risk level prior to mitigation Mitigation measures Risk level following mitigation Chemical and hazardous material storage Designated stockpile/laydown areas Office furniture fit out Formalisation of on- site car parking (line marking etc) Site lighting installed Inappropriate disposal of waste (including demolition, vegetation and hazardous/ special waste) or disposal at an unlicensed waste facility В All on site personnel will undergo a site induction that will detail waste and resource management measures Additional targeted toolbox talks will be given on waste disposal from time to time HAZMAT surveys will be undertaken and removal of asbestos will be undertaken prior to demolition activities Suitably licensed waste contractors will be used for the collection and transport of all non-domestic, retail and commercial wastes for either offsite processing and/or disposal to an appropriately licensed facility.
+Receipts for waste transfer and disposal will be checked to ensure all details are correct and retained for audit purposes С Connection of utilities Connection of utilities Missed opportunities to maximise the beneficial re-use of waste C All recyclable solid wastes (paper/cardboard/plastic/ glass/timber/metals/fluorescent lighting/printer cartridges/ICT equipment) will be segregated for recycling purposes and volumes to be reported.
+Wherever possible, packaging should be avoided or minimised to prevent unnecessarily waste D Complete or partial loss of an unexpected heritage item while undertaking site establishment works. В Any excavations, intrusive works or other operations that have the potential to impact areas of known heritage, cultural or archaeological items must not be undertaken Any item of potential Aboriginal archaeological/cultural heritage conservation significance, or human remains discovered during the site establishment works will be managed in accordance with the RMS Standard Management Procedure - Unexpected Heritage Items March 2015) undertaken as required С Noise and vibration impacts to sensitive receivers С Erection of temporary acoustic barriers where required Community updated will be provided throughout the site establishment works Minimise out of hours works where practicable Noise mitigation measures identified in the CNVIS to be implemented D Generation of odours due to waste or contaminated soil D Staging works to minimise public exposure Application of water and or/odour suppressants as required.
+E